-MKT6110 Customer Experience Marketing4 semester hoursThis course focuses on managing the customers of a business, whether B2B orB2C as a portfolio and uses lifecycle analysis as its organizing framework.
-Topicscovered include: B2B demand generation, content marketing, CRM and multi-channel marketing.
-Software related to the management of the customer lifecy-cle will be discussed and compared and basic competence will be emphasized.Prerequisite: MBA6020 or equivalent.
+MKT6110 Customer Experience Marketing

+This course focuses on managing the customers of a business, whether B2B or B2C as a portfolio and uses lifecycle analysis as its organizing framework.
+Topics covered include: B2B demand generation, content marketing, CRM and multichannel marketing.
+Software related to the management of the customer lifecycle will be discussed and compared and basic competence will be emphasized.
+Prerequisite: MBA6020 or equivalent.